zachkepe/zachkepe.github.io/README.md

 # zachkepe.github.io

-This is my personal website build with [Zola](https://www.getzola.org/) as a portfolio of my work and projects.
+This is my personal website built with [Zola](https://www.getzola.org/) as a portfolio of my work and projects.

 ## Getting Started